-Scottish hospitals are still failing to hit key standards in the care of patients admitted after suffering a stroke, a report
+Scottish hospitals are still failing to hit key standards in the care of patients admitted after suffering a stroke, a report reveals.

 Despite improvements in the last year, only 34 per cent of patients were given clot-busting drugs within an hour of arrival last year, compared to a target of 80 per cent.

 The audit report also revealed wide variations between hospitals in their performance.